Skip to main content

 Try to use a hand sanitizer that is at least 60% alcohol, and rub your hands together for around 20 seconds until they are dry to get the best results.

 Avoid touching your eyes, nose, or mouth.
-This is especially important when traveling in high traffic areas.7
+This is especially important when traveling in high traffic areas.2

-Airports, restaurants, museums, and public transportation are all hot-beds for germs.
+Airports, restaurants, museums and public transportation are all hotbeds for germs.
 Rather than avoid crowds completely, be mindful of your surroundings.
-Use handrails sparingly, wash hands (or use an alcohol-based sanitizer) frequently, and politely relocate if you suspect another traveler is sick.The TSA is asking everyone to maintain a social distance of six feet while in the airport to keep everyone safe.10
+Use handrails sparingly, wash hands (or use an alcohol-based sanitizer) frequently.

 Pay attention to any news or government announcements regarding flu activity and follow any local movement restrictions.